 Cultura gastronómica en la Mesoamérica prehispánica (Cultural Gastronomy in the Prehispanic Mesoamerica)

-This Netflix limited series shows the way people inside and out of Mexico live our culture through tacos.
-The first person narration is told from each taco’s point-of-view, and the amazing photography and close ups are mouthwatering.
-Whether they’re talking about tacos al pastor, de canasta, carnitas, barbacoa, asada or guisado, the chefs, writers, cultural guides, and taco makers (taqueros) in these chronicles have always something to say that compliments the story of this classic Mexican dish.
+Whether they’re talking about tacos al pastor, de canasta, carnitas, barbacoa, asada or guisado, the chefs, writers, cultural guides, and taco makers (taqueros) in these chronicles always have something to say that compliments the story of this classic Mexican dish.

 Como agua para chocolate (Like Water for Chocolate)